-The measure (AJR60) cleared the Assembly Human Services Committee 6-0 Thursday.
+The measure (AJR60) was approved by the full Assembly 79-0-0 Monday.
 DeAngelo and Lopez issued the following responses:

 Assemblyman Wayne P. DeAngelo (D-Mercer, Middlesex):

-"This resolution reminds us that there are too many New Jerseyans represented by unfortunate hunger statistics.
-It also encourages us to take action by donating to our community's food banks and pantries that are the safety nets for those who face food insecurity."
+"These statistics, however, are not just about numbers.
+They are about people who don't have enough food.
+Through this measure, we'll be taking action by donating to our community's food banks and pantries that are the safety nets for those who face food insecurity."

 Assemblywoman Yvonne Lopez (D-Middlesex):

-"The goal of this legislation is to help New Jersey residents will become more educated about the crucial role food pantries play in feeding those who struggle with hunger, malnutrition and even starvation--all of which are the result of food insecurity.
+"The goal of this legislation is to help New Jersey residents become more educated about the crucial role food pantries play in feeding those who struggle with hunger, malnutrition and even starvation--all of which are the result of food insecurity.

 "Supporting food banks gives each of us a way to help reduce hunger in our communities.
 It is a way that all of us can contribute and make a tremendous impact."

-The joint resolution was introduced in February and now awaits further consideration from the Assembly.
+The joint resolution was introduced in February and now heads to the Senate for further consideration.

 Originally posted by the NJ Assembly Democrats